finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new TransactionPortfoliosApi();
-            var scope = scope_example;  // string | The scope that the transaction portfolio will be created in. var createRequest = new CreateTransactionPortfolioRequest(); // CreateTransactionPortfolioRequest | The definition and details of the transaction portfolio. (optional)
+            var scope = scope_example;  // string | The scope into which the transaction portfolio will be created var createRequest = new CreateTransactionPortfolioRequest(); // CreateTransactionPortfolioRequest | The transaction portfolio definition (optional)

             try
             {
-                // Create portfolio
+                // Create transaction portfolio
                 Portfolio result = apiInstance.CreatePortfolio(scope, createRequest);
                 Debug.WriteLine(result);
             }